 Overview

-The Monroe County Probation Department provides a confidential, peer-support program for probation officers that promotes healthy coping skills and offers referrals to officers in the wake of critical incidents.
+The Monroe County Probation Department provides a confidential, peer-support program for probation officers that promotes healthy coping skills and offers support to officers in the wake of critical incidents, or stress related to work or personal lives.

 Problem